fcocjin/ReddyMicroRNA/README.md

 Example output files, used for testing and initial research, described above can be found [here](https://drive.google.com/folderview?id=0B51XeDdO69cnUGdwWmE5Y3d3elU&usp=sharing&tid=0B51XeDdO69cnR1FoSU1nc0pkbWs#grid).

-### GUI <a id="gui"></a>

-The GUI provides full AvianScreen functionaltiy in a easy, user-friendly means.
-To load the GUI, HOLD.
-Once the GUI application is open, use the dropdown menus to select the appropriate input files.

 ### Command Line <a id="commandline"></a>